rayhog/aviator-jekyll-template/_documentation/overview.md

   <br>
   The objective of this API documentation is to enable you use the API and Technopedia query language (TQL) to retrieve data from the Technopedia database.

-  Do the following tasks to enable you to retrieving data from Technopedia:
+  Do the following tasks to start retrieveing the data you need from Technopedia:

    1. Get an API key and try out some TQL queries. <br>
      [Get started](../#documentationgetting_started102)